EpicRowan/Doom_mapper/README.md

 ### **Browse Soft Story Buildings and Skyscrapers**

-#### Mouseover the red or blue markers to see the address or name of the building and click to view the buildings information page
+#### Mouseover the red or blue markers to see the address or name of the building and click to view the buildings information page.
+Doom score is calculated based on the known risk factors

+### **Bonus Scary Earthquake facts**

+Want to be scared off from ever taking an elevator in San Francisco again?
+How about petrified from long you will be estimated to be without water when the Big One hits?
+Each page contains a randomly chosen scary fact from the US Geological Survey's estimations of the effects of a 7.0 quake from the Hayward fault.

 ## <a name="aboutme"></a>About the Developer